webanck/docker-wine-steam/README.md

 ```

 ###A supported GPU
 Currently, Nvidia cards should work out of the box whereas AMD and Intel Integrated chipsets may require some additional work (tweaking in [builder.sh](./builder.sh)).
-Let me know about our experimentations!
+Let me know about your experimentations!

 ##Installation
 Firstly, you need to configure pulseaudio to allow network access.